 As the statistic above makes clear, we have to start by realizing that we are not in the best position to judge.
 If most of us think we are above average, there are a lot of deluded leaders out there.

 For perspective, it helps to turn to the people impacted by our leadership.

 But like having a coach at pool-side, what we need as leaders is some direct, immediate feedback.
-Who wants to wait for an annual review to find out that you have a problem right now that needs attention?
+Who wants to wait for an annual review to find out that we have a problem right now that needs attention?

 Sinking or Swimming?

-Are you boring?
+Are we boring?
 Speaking of crisis, is every day an emotional roller coaster ride for the team?
 The best leaders can ignite passions in their teammates, but do so in a stable, consistent way.
 People look to their leadership for predictability and stability.
-As Tomas Chamorro-Premuzic writes for Harvard Business Review, you have to “create the kinds of secure and supportive environments where creativity and productivity thrive.”
+As Tomas Chamorro-Premuzic writes for Harvard Business Review, we have to “create the kinds of secure and supportive environments where creativity and productivity thrive.”
 A daily soap opera is not a good sign; tone it down and go for “boring.”

 Sinking or Swimming as a Leader: The Takeaway

 When our pool session was over, coach gave me several drills to use to help improve my swimming.
 Subsequent workouts have left my shoulders and arms sore the next day, a sure sign that I’m slipping out of that old, inefficient comfort zone, and hopefully making some improvements.